 As for music, it comes alive when walking on the street or relaxing on the couch.

 You get the feeling you’re packing the whole surround sound speaker system in your cans, be it over-ear, on-ear, or in-ear headphones.

 The vocals separate from instruments, the instrument sounds come from different directions, it adds layers and expands the space that’s hard to believe.

 Honestly, it’s quite amazing what software can do that.

 You no longer have to spend significant amounts of money for better headphones with bigger soundstage to get a better idea of how music would sound live or with a high-end speaker system.

-Just plug in the SXFI amp and play some music.
+Just plug in the SXFI amp and play some audio tracks.
 So simple but rewarding.